kimichiaveli/Tweets-Brand-Analysis/README.md

 ## Future Development

-- Write a Python script to scrap tweets using Twitter API
+- Write a Python script to scrap tweets using Twitter API with language detection and tweets geo tracker